 - Eton mess – a light traditional dessert

-- Victoria sponge – named after Queen Victoria – decorated with blueberries cream and strawberries to look like a Union Jack!
+- Victoria sponge birthday cake – named after Queen Victoria – decorated with blueberries cream and strawberries to look like a Union Jack!

 And some classic drinks